couchbaselabs/node-ottoman/vuepress/guides/ottoman.md

 For sample procedures whereby certificates can be generated and deployed, see [Manage Certificates](https://docs.couchbase.com/server/6.5/manage/manage-security/manage-certificates.html).

 The rest of this document assumes that the processes there, or something similar, have been followed.
-That is, a cluster certificate has been created and installed on the server, a client certificate has been created, and it is stored in a JVM keystore along with the cluster’s certificate.
+That is, a cluster certificate has been created and installed on the server, a client certificate has been created, and it is stored in a JVM Keystore along with the cluster’s certificate.

 ```typescript
 import { Ottoman, CertificateAuthenticator } from 'ottoman';